Embracing Diversity: A Call to Spiritual Maturity

 For nearly thirty years, I worked in corporate America—particularly through the 1990s and early 2000s.
 During that time, there was something we did not debate.
 We were stronger when we were more diverse.
-Not as a political statement.
-Not as a cultural experiment.
-But as a business truth.
+This was not just a political statement or a cultural experiment; it was a fundamental business truth.

-Companies invested heavily in diversity initiatives because they recognized something simple and undeniable: when talent is excluded, opportunity is lost.
+Companies invested heavily in diversity initiatives because they recognized a simple and undeniable fact: when talent is excluded, opportunity is lost.
 When perspectives are missing, innovation suffers.
 When leadership all looks the same, blind spots multiply.

 We heard it in boardrooms and training sessions: